This post contains affiliate links. We may earn a small commission if you decide to make a purchase through these links, at no additional cost to you.

 Haslam’s Book Store is Florida’s largest new and used bookstore.
 There are so many books you may find yourself lost amongst the shelves.
 It’s definitely a must do for book lovers, even if you don’t purachase anything!

-The Tampa Firefighters Museum is a bit of hidden gem in Tampa.
+The Tampa Firefighters Museum is a hidden gem among free Tampa activities.
 Located in a historic 1911 fire house, the non-profit museum will be a hit with the kids who can see actual firefighter gear and devices and even play in an interactive area.

 The small art museum located on USF Tampa campus gives you the opportunity to see modern art without the hefty price tag.
 You will have to pay metered parking on USF Campus (unless you already have a parking pass), but the small cost is offset by the free museum.